Yes. Hel Yes - Women's Review

 |Core Material||Poplar, paulownia, and bamboo wood||Aspen, Colombian Gold, and paulownia wood||Aspen and paulownia wood||Paulownia and poplar wood||P2 Superlight Core|

 Our Analysis and Test Results

 No matter what snow we were on, the Yes.
 Hel Yes never once slipped or lost an edge.
-It bites into ice just like it was freshly laid corduroy — on both the heel and toe side — and really gives you confidence that you can send it when carving fast on steep icy terrain.
+It bites into ice just like it was freshly laid corduroy — on both the heel and toe side — and gives you confidence that you can send it when carving fast on steep icy terrain.

-The Hel Yes. utilizes Yes' UnderBite edge, which redistributes the rider's weight into the areas that you need it most, ensuring that you get as much grip as possible.
+The Hel Yes. utilizes Yes' UnderBite edge, which redistributes the rider's weight into the areas you need it most, ensuring that you get as much grip as possible.

-The directional camber profile and the big nose gives this board tons and tons of float, ensuring that your legs don't get pumped while there are still fresh tracks to be had.
+The directional camber profile and the big nose give this board tons and tons of float, ensuring that your legs don't get pumped while there are still fresh tracks to be had.
 It's nimble and responsive, giving a super fun and surfy ride.

 Next, we rated and ranked how stable each snowboard is when we took it down steep groomers at maximum speed.
 This set of tests also account for 20% of the total score, with the Hel Yes. earning another high score.

 This board wants to go fast and is an absolute blast to carve.
-It wants to fly down groomers and you had better be prepared to keep up, as you might have a hard time keeping the Hel Yes. from opening up the throttle on a big open run.
-Its sintered True Base helps make this board really stable and solidify its performance at higher speeds, without any sign of a speed wobble or any vibrations.
+It wants to fly down groomers, and you had better be prepared to keep up, as you might have a hard time keeping the Hel Yes. from opening up the throttle on a big open run.
+Its sintered True Base helps make this board stable and solidify its performance at higher speeds, without any sign of a speed wobble or any vibrations.